Fej\'er* monotonicity in optimization algorithms: Fejér* and quasi-Fejér sequences

-We note that the concepts of Fejér* and quasi-Fejér of Type III sequences clearly are not equivalent, with the latter being more general than the former.

-Actually, if $M$ is a singleton, then any Fejér* monotone sequence is quasi-Fejér of Type II, using the same arguments used in the proof of \cref{prop:Fejer*implies_quasi-Fejer}.
+\begin{remark}[Fejér* versus quasi-Fejér sequences] We note that the concepts of Fejér* and quasi-Fejér of Type III sequences clearly are not equivalent, with the latter being more general than the former.
+Moreover, if $M$ is a singleton, then any Fejér* monotone sequence is quasi-Fejér of Type II, using the same arguments used in the proof of \cref{prop:Fejer*implies_quasi-Fejer}.
 Of course, in this case one can easily build quasi-Fejér sequences of Type II that are not Fejér*.
-Nevertheless, if a sequence is quasi-Fejér of Type II w.r.t.~a general $M$, then it is Type II with respect to $\closure{\conv(M)}$ (see \cite[Prop.~3.4]{Combettes:2001a}).
-Hence, in view of \cref{example:Fejer*notFejer}, we have a Fejér* sequence that it is not quasi-Fejér of Type II monotone.
-Note that we can construct a non-singleton set $M$, for instance, $M \coloneqq [-1,0] \times \{0\}\subset \RR^2$, such that the same sequence $(x^k)_{k\in \NN}$ of \cref{example:Fejer*notFejer} is quasi-Fejér of Type II, but not Fejér* monotone, w.r.t. $M$.
-More than not being equivalent, we have just seen that the concepts of Fejér* and quasi-Fejér of Type II are not contained in each other, that is, those ideas are independent.
+Nevertheless, if a sequence is quasi-Fejér of Type II with respect to a general nonemtpy $M$, then it is Type II with respect to $\closure{\conv(M)}$ (see \cite[Prop.~3.4]{Combettes:2001a}).
+Hence, in view of \cref{example:Fejer*notFejer}, we have a Fejér* sequence that is not quasi-Fejér of Type II.
+Note that we can construct a non-singleton set $M$, for instance, $M \coloneqq [-1,0] \times \{0\}\subset \RR^2$, such that the same sequence $(x^k)_{k\in \NN}$ of \cref{example:Fejer*notFejer} is quasi-Fejér of Type II, but not Fejér* monotone with respect to $M$.
+Therefore, more than not being equivalent, we have just seen that the concepts of Fejér* and quasi-Fejér of Type II \emph{do not imply each other}, that is to say, these concepts are independent. \end{remark}

-The previous theorem reveals a particular quasi-Fejér of type III sequence that is related to optimization algorithms, through Fejér* monotonicity~\cite{Behling:2024c}.
+The previous theorem reveals a particular quasi-Fejér of Type III sequence that is related to optimization algorithms (as seen in \Cref{sec:fejer*optimization}), through Fejér* monotonicity.
 Thus, we end our discussion by presenting some characterizations of Fejér* monotonicity in terms of the weak convergence of the underlying sequence.
-These statements are inspired by \cite{Combettes:2001a} and could be derived from the results therein, since Fejér* monotonicity implies quasi-Fejér of type III monotonicity.
-However, we present them here, for the sake of completeness.
-Moreover, the provided proofs are simpler and more clear for the reader, in the context of Fejér* monotonicity.
+These statements are inspired by \cite{Combettes:2001a} and could be derived from the results therein, since Fejér* monotonicity implies quasi-Fejér of Type III monotonicity.